novinary/React-Router-Movies/PSEUDOCODE.md

 - First, Import { Route } from 'react-router-dom' inside of App.js
 - one route for / that loads the MovieList component. - Done
 - one route that will take an id parameter after/movies/ (ex: /movies/2, /movies/3 where the id is dynamic).
 This route should load the Movie component - Done

+** Part 2 **
+Step 7
+Make it so that the card in MovieList is a link,this should direct the user to the /movies/{id of movie here} URL, where :id is the id of the individual movie.
+- First, import { Link } from 'react-router-dom'; inside of MovieList.js - Done
+Make card in  MovieList a link
+- Done